 I’m hugely thankful to report that my first show back in the tack at Farley Hall, for a couple of Intermediates, was a successful one and I am looking forward to Barbury and Aston in prep for Blenheim.

-One of the huge advantages of our high fibre Dengie diet is that despite other changes in my horses routines lately, slightly less work whilst moving house, I’ve been able to keep consistency in what they’re eating, Alfa-A Original and for the competition boys, with lower energy Hi-Fi Original and Performance+ Balancer for the younger lads.
+One of the huge advantages of our high fibre Dengie diet is that despite other changes in my horses routines lately, slightly less work whilst moving house, I’ve been able to keep consistency in what they’re eating, Alfa-A Original and for the competition boys, with lower energy Hi-Fi Original and a balancer for the younger lads.

 We’re looking forward to rebuilding our team of event horses over the winter, aiming for five or so.
 Thanks to having moved into the heart of jump racing country we’re looking to add a few pre-trainers to the work we’re already doing with Harry’s point to pointers, meanwhile my head girl Emelia will produce a pony or two to sell.
 The huge plus of our Dengie diet is that all these horses needs are covered despite the wide variety in their jobs.